nikmusi/pdf_chatbot/README.md

 # Chat with me!
-A simple Chatbot that is cool, that answers questions based on the information included in your uploaded PDFs.
+A simple Chatbot, that answers questions based on the information included in your uploaded PDFs.

 ---------------------------------------------------------------------------
 Workflow of the Chatbot: